 Today we are counting down the top 9 Kansas City Royals of All Time.
 Active players are not eligible for this list!

-was selected to five All-Star teams and hit nearly 200 home runs while he was in KC.
+He was selected to five All-Star teams and hit nearly 200 home runs in KC.
 In 2000, he set a club record by driving in 144 runs.

 McRae was one of the first great designated hitters.
 He was an All-Star on three different occasions and in ’77, he led the league in doubles with 54 for the season.